-ORGANIC BOOSTING SL is committed to customers, users and contacts privacy, as well as with the staff that provides services with us.
-Part of our commitment is to be transparent in this matter, therefore we publish this information, in order to inform properly:
+ORGANIC BOOSTING SL is committed to the privacy of its customers, users and contacts, as are all personnel who provide services with us.
+Part of our commitment is to be transparent in this matter.
+Therefore, we publish the following information:

-- About your rights and the use of this website BEFORE providing the data;
+- About your rights and use of this website BEFORE you provide your data;

-- About the measures that guarantee the safeguarding and integrity of the data;
+- About the measures that guarantee the safeguarding and integrity of your data;

-- About the prior consent to the submission of your data in order to be duly substantiated
+- So that prior consent to the sending of your data can be duly substantiated

-All this, fulfilling all the obligations legally established in Organic Law 3/2018, December 5, Protection of Personal Data and Guarantee of Digital Rights, as well as, its regulations and any other Spanish or European regulations applicable in this matter.
+All this is in compliance with the legally stipulated obligations in Organic Law 3/2018 of December 5 on the Protection of Personal Data and Guarantee of Digital Rights, as well as with any subsequent regulations and other Spanish or European regulations applicable in this matter.

-1. Who is responsible for the treatment of your data?
+1. Who is responsible for the processing of your data?

 Identity: ORGANIC BOOSTING SL